 On Monday, the special needs toilet was engaged.
 Who came out was a man who started apologising to me saying he was “feeling sick”.

 Hmm, I never got the memo saying it was acceptable for people to use special needs toilets to deal with an insignificant emergency, at the risk of preventing those who sincerely need them.

 In my university, there are about a million and one facilities for non-needing students and only ONE.
 In each building for needing students.
 This includes toilets, elevators, ramps and automatically opening doors.
-Services that ideally would be respected and not abused by users who don’t depend on these, but unfortunately do.
+Services that ideally would be respected and not abused by users who don’t depend on these, but unfortunately are.